 As plastic pollution breaks down in the Great Lakes, microscopic pieces of plastic are found in the lakes and even treated drinking water.

-More than 22 million pounds of plastic pollution end up in the Great Lakes every year.
+More than 22 million pounds of plastic pollution end up in the Great Lakes every year, according to the Rochester Institute of Technology.
 And, it never really goes away.
 Instead, it just breaks down into smaller and smaller pieces known as “microplastics.”

 Researchers have found stunningly high amounts of tiny plastic pieces in all five Great Lakes, which provide drinking water for 40 million people.
 They’ve found microscopic pieces of plastic in drinking water, and even beer.